robenkleene/audio-references/ableton-live/ableton-live-clips.md

 ## Scrubbing

 You can scrub audio by turning off quantization (`⌘0`) and moving the cursor above the waveform until it becomes a cursor icon.

+## Follow Actions

+`Follow Actions` are used to perform an action after a clip plays.

+In the `Clip View`, open the `Launch` section, and toggle on `Follow Action`.
+To play the next clip in the scene when this one ends, choose `Next` for the action (or `Previous` for the previous clip).